-provided for each site; and its individual descessification in Appendix 1.
+provided for each ent, and no marriage decements in appearant in

 Preferred В

 Option:

 6.52.
 Following the assessment of all reasonable alternative options for site selection, the preferred option is option B. Although option A would meet residual housing need, option B proposes a sufficient buffer to allow for non-delivery, therefore provides more certainty that the housing need could be met.
 Whilst option C also proposes a sufficient buffer, it is at the expense of negative impacts arising on environmental objectives.
 The level of development within option C is approximately 50% above the residual housing need, the positives of delivering an excess of this amount within the Site Allocations DPD is outweighed by the negative environmental impacts associated with it.